 Kath Delaney is founder and principal of Madera Group, a social change agency that works to advance public policy and advocate for social good.
 She has worked on nine presidential campaigns for Democratic candidates and is an elected delegate for Hillary Clinton’s presidential campaign.

 Over her career, Delaney has worked extensively with the Democratic Party on policies regarding substance abuse and disabilities.
-Delaney is also in recovery from an alcohol use disorder with nearly 30 years of sobriety.
+Delaney is also in recovery from alcohol addiction with nearly 30 years of sobriety.

 To Delaney, Rosalynn Carter and Ford were two of the biggest advocates for mental health and substance abuse prevention during the Carter administration.